Eshan05/Event-Certificates/README.md

 - A minimal and responsive UI which can be easily modified as per liking.
 Uses **Tailwind CSS** and has dark mode.
 - Scalable for large datasets with good error handling and easy to modify.
 - Allows you to test out placement of text on any PDF via `try-pdf.ejs`.
 Includes setting font size and font family.
+- Features a great, minimal and stacking toast functionality with various types as per requirements

 ## In Future

 - [X] Make a more or less centralized CSV Processor
 - [X] Implement dark mode
 - [X] Make a new route for testing out text on PDF
+- [ ] Better error handling for server actions (Possibly use toasts there too)
+- [ ] Write tests

 # Setup